How to Get a Private Investigator License in Utah

 How Utah Compares

-Utah requires 0 hours of pre-license education for private investigators.
+Utah does not require any pre-license education hours.
 The average total cost in Utah is around $1,500, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Utah?